-Temporary matting will be used for all construction and access within wetlands.
 The following measures will be implemented when clearing in wetland areas:

 - 1. Clearing of existing vegetation (Using Type I clearing only) in or near wetlands or other regulated waterbodies will be limited to that material necessary to allow completion of construction activities and to allow for reasonable access for long-term maintenance to reduce the amount of activity and disturbance to the wetland and adjacent area. - 2.
-Cleared vegetation will not be stockpiled within 100 feet of wetlands to avoid impacts to water quality.
+Cleared vegetation will not be stockpiled within 100 feet of wetlands to avoid impacts to water quality. - 3.
+Temporary matting or geotextile and stone will be used for all construction and access within wetlands

-All protection and mitigation procedures for wetlands and waterbodies are summarized in Section 9.1.
+All protection and mitigation procedures for wetlands and waterbodies summarized in Section 9.1.
 These procedures will be followed during any vegetation clearing or removal in wetland areas and near water bodies (i.e., stream crossings).